BensonGardner/portfolio/README.txt

 READ ME

-This site contains a Javascript file, a CSS file, one HTML file, and a folder of 4 images.
+This site contains a Javascript file, a CSS file, one HTML file, and a folder of different sizes of 4 images, saved in multiple sizes for responsiveness.

-More documentation than this is probably not needed for this simple project.

-It was a pleasure to write this "Read Me" document for you.
-We hope you have enjoyed it.
+The large hero image on index.html is a placeholder; it has no direct relationship to my front-end development or multimedia work.
+It was required as part of this assignment which was part of the Udacity.com nanodegree program I'm enrolled in.